krkrsdl2/krkrsdl2/README.en_US.md

 * [varFile](https://github.com/wtnbgo/varFile)
 * [Kirikiroid2](https://github.com/zeas2/Kirikiroid2)

+## IRC Channel

+Members of the Kirikiri SDL2 project can be found in the [#krkrsdl2 channel on freenode](https://webchat.freenode.net/?channel=#krkrsdl2).

 ## License

 This code is based on a modified 3-clause BSD license.
 Please read `LICENSE` for more information.